Class TCastleViewport

 Published property PreventInfiniteFallingDown: Boolean read FPreventInfiniteFallingDown write FPreventInfiniteFallingDown default false;

 Protect from falling down because of gravity when position is outside of world bounding box.
-This is a nice thing for general model viewers (like view3dscene), to prevent from accidentally falling down when using "Walk" mode.
+This is a nice thing for general model viewers (like castle-model-viewer), to prevent from accidentally falling down when using "Walk" mode.

 This is only used by navigations performing gravity internally, that is right now: TCastleWalkNavigation (when TCastleWalkNavigation.Gravity = True).